GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 ### Switching to local development

 What if you want to try out some changes to your code, without having to redeploy it each time?

-We're now going to use [Telepresence](http://www.telepresence.io) to create a virtual network between your local machine and the remote Kubernetes cluster.
-This way, a PHP application running locally will be able to talk to remote cloud resources, and vice versa.
+We're now going to use [Telepresence](http://www.telepresence.io) to create a virtual network between your local machine and the remote Kubernetes cluster by running this command:

-In addition, Telepresence will temporarily replace the pods running the PHP code in Kubernetes with a proxy talking to your local machine:

 ```
-% telepresence --swap-deployment frontend --expose 8080:80 --run-shell
+% telepresence intercept frontend --port 8080:80
 ```

+This tells Telepresence to send remote traffic to your local service instead of the service in the remote Kubernetes cluster.

-In this special shell, change to the `examples/guestbook` directory, and start the frontend application as follows.
+Now, change to the `examples/guestbook` directory, and start the frontend application as follows.
 We'll need to know the directory where PHP can load its dependencies, e.g., Predis.
 You can figure this out by typing:

 ```
 % pear config-get php_dir
 ```

 Now, in the `examples/guestbook` directory, start PHP, and pass in the pear shared directory:

 ```
 % php -d include_path="PATH_TO_PEAR_DIR" -S 0.0.0.0:8080
 ```